 Good soil is thirsty.
 Organic matter acts like a sponge, easily holding several times its weight in water.
 Toby Hemenway in Gaia’s Garden tells us that three quarts of dry soil can easily hold one quart of water.
 When we translate that to the soil in our yard, if our yards were covered in one foot deep of rich, moist soil, it would hold as much water as a 3-inch-deep lake the size of the yard.
 It would be cost-prohibitive to install a container that could catch that much water.
 But the soil will hold it for free.

-Here are a couple of other strategies that will maximize the benefits of the swale, minimize evaporation, and minimize your time in the garden:
+Here are a couple of other strategies that will maximize the benefit of a swale by minimizing evaporation and your time in the garden:

-- add organic matter (compost) and mulch to your beds and swale berms continuously
+- add organic matter (compost) and mulch to your swale berms regularly

 - shade the soil on swale berms with dense plantings